rangulvers/Homeautomation/README.md

 Log Viewer |  Browser-based log utility for Home Assistant. |
 NGINX |  An SSL/TLS proxy.
 To split traffic between internal and external  |
 Node-Red |  Flow-based programming for the Internet of Things. |
-TasmoAdmin |  Centrally manage all your Sonoff-Tasmota devices. |
 UniFi Controller | Manage your UniFi network using a web browser. |
 deConz | Control Zigbee network